For Project Peru’s work in Peru go to Zapallal – the work of the refuge

 Young Lives: a longitudinal study on childhood poverty in four countries including Peru.

 “Aspirations: the Truth and Reconciliation Commission” reported in August 2003.
 It aimed to clarify and analyse the process, facts and responsibilities of the human rights violations committed during the years of political violence, 1980-2000.

 The report examined the actions of those, both subversive organisations and state agents, who carried out the violations, and those who gave the orders.

 The armed insurgency of Sendero Luminoso was the direct cause of the tragedy.
 Unlike other Latin American conflicts where responsibility for deaths has mostly been attributed to state groups, Sendero was responsible for the majority of deaths, an alarming 54%.
-However, the armed forces were responsible for 30%, local defence committees (Rondas Campesinas) 4%, MRTA 1.5-1.8%, and ‘un-determined’ 10.2%.
-The report describes and condemns the extreme violence and “terrorist methodology” used.
-It also refers to the dangerous personality cult of the Sendero leader.
+However, the armed forces were responsible for 30%, local defence committees (rondas campesinas) 4%, MRTA 1.5-1.8%, and “un-determined” 10.2%.
+The report described and condemned the extreme violence and “terrorist methodology” used.
+It also referred to the dangerous personality cult of the Sendero leader.
 However, the armed forces and the national police were neither logistically, operatively nor psychologically prepared, causing a number of crimes against humanity committed by state agencies.

 Political leaders were also responsible for the violence as they failed to control the situation and could have avoided such crimes but did not.

-The report also details the terrible conditions, racism and social factors that made the subversive war possible.
-It stressed that the indifference of the majority in Peru was a major factor and advises that each and every Peruvian should recognise and accept their responsibilities.
+The report also detailed the terrible conditions, racism and social factors that made the subversive war possible.
+It stressed that the indifference of the majority in Peru was a major factor and advised that each and every Peruvian should recognise and accept their responsibilities.